kw7oe/kw7oe.github.io/content/posts/the-one-simple-trick-to-accomplish-your-so-many-goals.md

   thing per day.
 - If focusing on one thing the whole day is hard, start with focusing on one thing per hour.
-- If focusing on one thing an hour is hard, start with, stop multitasking on whatever you are doing.
+- If focusing on one thing an hour is hard, start with, **stop multitasking on whatever you are doing**.

 For example:
-- For each week of the month, spend the whole week to write, and another week to build your side project.
-With this, you are probably more likely to complete writing your article and publish it.
+- For each week of the month, spend a week to write, and another to build your side project.
-- Instead of writing the whole week, for Monday, Wednesday and Friday, you only aim to spend your time writing.
-On the other days of the week, you can spend your time building your side project.
-Even with this approach, you'll have a better output and not being bored of doing the same thing the whole week.
+- Instead of writing the whole week, you spend your time writing on Monday, Wednesday and Friday.
+On the other days, you spend your time building your side project.
-- Every day, you'll probably have around 2-3 hours for your personal time.
-  Instead of focusing on writing that day, allocate an hour where you focus your time on actually writing.
+- Instead of focusing on writing for a day, allocate an hour where you focus your time on writing.
-- I always have some YouTube video playing my monitor when I work on something _(even at this time of writing, I have a YouTube video playing in my monitor)_.
+- I always have some YouTube video playing in my monitor when I work on something _(even at this time of writing, I have a YouTube video playing in my monitor)_.
-  One small change is to just stop having the YouTube playing and have all my 5 senses focusing on the task on hand.
+  One small change is to just stop having the YouTube video playing and focus on a single task at hand.

 Did you get the idea behind?